 DEDICATED TO EXCELLENCE AND LEARNING

-The Vista Ridge High School Boys Track and Field Team earns the school’s first state track and field championship May 21 at Jefferson County Stadium in Lakewood.
+The Vista Ridge High School Boys' Track and Field Team earns the school’s second state track and field championship May 21 at Jefferson County Stadium in Lakewood.
 The state finals meet was postponed and shortened to two days for the first time in history.
 The Wolves, led by strong efforts from their sprinters, ran away with the state title, scoring 93.5 points.
 Air Academy High School in District 20 was second with 58 points.